NarodGaming/NDB.Library.NScript/README.md

-# NDB.Library.NScript - A NScript Parser & Interpreter (for Discord.NET Bots)
+# An NScript Parser & Interpreter for Discord.NET Bots

 NDB.Library.NScript (Beta) is an experimental but functional way of writing Discord bot commands in the custom language of NScript.